 Every piece is made by hand therefore no two pieces will be identical.
 There will be subtle variations in the size, shape and colour of pieces and there may even be evidence of the making process such as lines left by my fingertips... that is the beauty of buying artisan ceramics.

-nicole is nicole ceramics are made to be loved and used so I just wanted to give you a few tips for caring for your new pieces.
+nicole is nicole ceramics are made to be loved and used so below are a few tips for caring for your new pieces.

 About your ceramics